Skip to main content

 New York is one of the country's harshest salt-belt operating environments: sustained sub-freezing temperatures December through March, heavy NaCl + MgCl2 road-salt application across the state's 113,000 lane-miles, lake-effect snowfall in Western New York and the Tug Hill plateau, and freeze-thaw cycling that drives moisture into wiring connectors and brake fittings.
 Four patterns show up disproportionately in New York Chevrolet repair orders:

-• Brake-line and fuel-line rupture on 2014–2019 Silverado.
-Hydraulic brake lines and fuel-feed lines corrode behind their factory plastic coating in salt-belt operation.
-NHTSA has multiple ODI investigations on the 2014–2018 K2XX-platform Silverado and Sierra brake-line corrosion pattern.
-Two attempts to repair a leaking brake line within the 18,000-mile / 2-year window almost always meet the §198-a(d) presumption because the defect creates a serious safety hazard.
+• Brake-line and fuel-line corrosion on 2021+ T1XX-platform Silverado.
+The current-generation Silverado (T1XX, 2019+ platform, with 2021+ trucks in the state lemon law window) inherits the salt-belt corrosion vulnerability that drove multiple NHTSA ODI investigations on the prior-generation K2XX trucks.
+Two attempts to repair a leaking brake line within the 18,000-mile / 2-year window meet the §198-a(d) presumption because the defect creates a serious safety hazard; older K2XX-platform claims fall outside the state lemon law window but federal Magnuson-Moss may still apply.

 • Transfer-case service-mode lock-out on 4WD Tahoe, Suburban, and Silverado.
 The MP1626 / MP3024 transfer case and its actuator solenoid develop intermittent service-mode warnings after exposure to brine and freeze-thaw cycles.
 New York owners typically log three or four "4WD service required" or "stuck in 2WD" complaints across a single November-March season, triggering the §198-a(d) four-attempt presumption.